 Biomedical Sciences, M.H.S.

 Grand Valley's Master of Health Science (M.H.S.) in Biomedical Sciences prepares students for career goals in: research; teaching; professional or doctoral studies; or health organizations.
-The Biomedical Science department integrates meaningful practical experiences with excellent classroom teaching to prepare students to be critical thinkers, engaged citizens, and creative and competent professionals in the human biological sciences.
+The Biomedical Science department integrates meaningful research experiences with excellent classroom teaching to prepare students to be critical thinkers, engaged citizens, and creative and competent professionals in the human biological sciences.

 The M.H.S. in Biomedical Sciences is a minimum of 33 credit hours, and offers full-time or part-time scheduling options.
 Additionally, course options are available for both degree-seeking and nondegree-seeking students.